FransUrbo/drive-by-wire/README.md

 * Change the DEBUG connector to a vertical, 5pin, JST connector.
 * Change all smaller motherboard connectors with one big one.
 This should then go to ONE big panel/chassis connector, which can then be split up into multiple leads to the different parts of the car.

+### Update Thu 27 Jun 2024

+* Need to protect the 5V rail from spikes from the actuator control relay, so add a big, fat electrolytic capacitor.
+* Because of the new capacitor is HUGE (!!), better rearrange all the connectors to the BOTTOM layer.
+* Move the two CAN-bus ICs from the BOTTOM to the TOP layer, to make room for the connectors on the BOTTOM layer.

+These changes will allow us to use a different case, where we can put the RPi/Pico, the 5V converter and the CAN-bus controllers on one side, and mount it as low in the case as possible.
+IF we get an aluminium case, we can even use that as a heat shield for the RPi/Pico CPU, but most importantly, for the 5V converter, which if it draws "a lot" of power, will get hot.

 # Additional information